Tamper Detection Mechanism (Experimental)¶

 Storing Hashes: Storing

-is ineffective because the overall hash depends on the sequential combination of TC Code, UID, and flash data. -
+is ineffective because the overall hash depends on the sequential combination of TC Code, device's UID, and the flash data. -

-Inserting Malicious Code: Attempting to insert code into empty spaces fails because the entropy filling process and hash verification will detect any changes.
+Inserting Malicious Code: Attempting to insert code into empty spaces fails because after the entropy filling process, the hash verification will detect any changes.

 -

 Using an SD Card to Store a Copy of Original Flash Content: An attacker could extract an exact copy of the flash contents to an SD card and subsequently install malicious firmware.
-This firmware could capture the chip's UID and the user's TC Code, then hash the content of the SD card instead of the flash memory.
+This firmware could read the device's UID and the TC Code (after the user enters it), then hash the content of the SD card instead of the flash memory.
 Although this would make the verification process slower, it introduces a potential security risk.
 To mitigate this vulnerability, it is advisable to avoid performing verifications while an SD card is inserted.

 Conclusion¶

-The TC Flash Hash tool significantly enhances security by making it infeasible for attackers to tamper with the firmware without detection.
-By combining TC Code hashing, filling empty memory with random entropy, and verifying flash integrity through unique images and words, Krux significantly enhances the detection of any tamper attempts.
+The TC Flash Hash tool significantly enhances security by making it infeasible for attackers to tamper with firmware without being detected.
+By combining TC Code hashing, filling empty memory with random entropy, and verification of the the unique image and set of words, Krux allows the detection of any tamper attempts.

-Note: The strength of this defense strategy depends on maintaining a strong, confidential TC Code and following secure practices when unlocking the device.
+Note: The strength of this defense strategy depends on maintaining a strong, confidential TC Code, removing the SD card before running TC Flash Hash and following usual security and privacy practices.